A digital visitor sign in app helps small offices save money and increase productivity. See the advantages of this easy-to-use automation software.

 Benefits of Visitor NDAs

-The chief reason to have visitors sign an NDA is because it legally protects your company from intellectual property theft.
-In today's digital economy, one of your company's most valuable assets is its intellectual property, so it makes senses to do everything in your power to protect that.
+The chief reason to have visitors sign an NDA is that it legally protects your company from intellectual property theft.
+In today's digital economy, one of your company's most valuable assets is its intellectual property, so it makes sense to do everything in your power to protect that.
 After all, you wouldn't allow your visitors to access your safe or your classified legal documents, would you?
 This point is especially important if:

 - your company is a new start-up and therefore has a lot to lose if your intellectual property is compromised

-- you are specifically sharing business information with visitors because they are prospective buyers, partners or service providers
+- you are specifically sharing business information with visitors because they are prospective buyers, partners, or service providers

 - your visitors are passing through places of work and may be exposed to sensitive information